-As regards animal genetic resources, only 277 out of 7704 local livestock breeds (3.6%) are currently classified as having sufficient material stored in genebanks to allow them to be reconstituted in case of extinction.
+Presently, only 277 out of 7,704 local livestock breeds (3.6%) are reported as having enough material stored in gene banks to allow them to be reconstituted in case of extinction.

-Data on the share of local breeds classified as being at risk of extinction is scarce, and thus the UN provides no assessment no the current global progress.
-FAO estimates that out of a limited number of surveyed local livestocks, 72% where at risk of extinction.
+There is limited data on the share of local breeds classified as being at risk of extinction, and the UN does not provide a current global progress assessment.
+Nevertheless, the Food and Agriculture Organization (FAO) estimates that 72% of surveyed local livestock breeds were at risk of extinction.

-Data on the Nordic countries for this target is also limited.
-Data exists for the number of stored resources, but this does not allow for cross country comparison nor measurement of progress against set targets.
-In brief, the latest data on the number of genetically stored resources is as follows:
+Data on the Nordic countries for this target is limited.
+Data exists for the number of stored resources, but this does not allow for cross-country comparison or measurement of progress against set targets.

 The share of local breeds at risk is the only indicator for this target that can be compared across countries.
-Except for Iceland, the other Nordic countries have a high share of local breeds classified as being at risk.
-This in line with the level for most OECD-countries, with an average of 80% of local breeds classified as being at risk.
+Except for Iceland, the Nordic countries have a high share of local breeds classified as being at risk.
+This is in line with the level for most OECD countries, with an average of 80% of local breeds classified as being at risk.

-With weight given to the high share of local breeds at risk in the Nordic countries, the OECD gives a negative assessment of progress:
+With weight given to the high share of local breeds at risk, the OECD gives a negative assessment of progress in the Nordic countries:

 Increase investment, including through enhanced international cooperation, in rural infrastructure, agricultural research and extension services, technology development and plant and livestock gene banks in order to enhance agricultural productive capacity in developing countries, in particular least developed countries

 |2.a.1||The agricultural orientation index (AOI) for government expenditures|